thankyoumyteens/note/programming/Java/md/gc/src/jdk21/g1/load_class/const_method.md

 // The actual bytecodes are inlined after the end of the ConstMethod struct.
 //
 // The line number table is compressed and inlined following the byte codes.
 It is
 // found as the first byte following the byte codes.
 Note that accessing the line
 // number and local variable tables is not performance critical at all.
 //
 // The checked exceptions table and the local variable table are inlined after the
 // line number table, and indexed from the end of the method.
 We do not compress the
 // checked exceptions table since the average length is less than 2, and it is used
 // by reflection so access should be fast.
 We do not bother to compress the local
 // variable table either since it is mostly absent.
 //
 //
-//  ConstMethod embedded field layout (after declared fields):
+// ConstMethod 内置的字段(紧跟在类中声明的字段之后的内存位置)
 // [EMBEDDED byte codes]
 // [EMBEDDED compressed linenumber table]
 // (see class CompressedLineNumberReadStream)
 // (note that length is unknown until decompressed)
 // (access flags bit tells whether table is present)
 // (indexed from start of ConstMethod)
 // (elements not necessarily sorted!)
 // [EMBEDDED localvariable table elements + length (length last)]
 // (length is u2, elements are 6-tuples of u2)
 // (see class LocalVariableTableElement)
 // (access flags bit tells whether table is present)
 // (indexed from end of ConstMethod*)
 // [EMBEDDED exception table + length (length last)]
 // (length is u2, elements are 4-tuples of u2)
 // (see class ExceptionTableElement)
 // (access flags bit tells whether table is present)
 // (indexed from end of ConstMethod*)
 // [EMBEDDED checked exceptions elements + length (length last)]
 // (length is u2, elements are u2)
 // (see class CheckedExceptionElement)
 // (access flags bit tells whether table is present)
 // (indexed from end of ConstMethod*)
 // [EMBEDDED method parameters elements + length (length last)]
 // (length is u2, elements are u2, u4 structures)
 // (see class MethodParametersElement)
 // (access flags bit tells whether table is present)
 // (indexed from end of ConstMethod*)
 // [EMBEDDED generic signature index (u2)]
 // (indexed from end of constMethodOop)
 // [EMBEDDED annotations arrays - method, parameter, type, default]
 // pointer to `Array<u1>` if annotation is present
 //
 // IMPORTANT: If anything gets added here, there need to be changes to
 // ensure that ServicabilityAgent doesn't get broken as a result!